Amaroq-Clearwater/BLAKER/README.txt

 ## What data size can be printed on one sheet?

-About 18 KiB (after compression) in an A4 sheet.
+About 20 KiB (after compression) in an A4 sheet (this is not a joke).

 ## Restrictions